Why Coffee demand is growing rapidly in China? Why do Chinese Distributors and food importers want to purchase massive among of coffee in China?

 This ambitious Chinese coffee brand aims to have 4,500 stores throughout the country by the end of 2019.

-Opportunities for New coffee Brand Store and online consumption
+Opportunities for New coffee Brand Stores and online consumption

 The world’s second-largest economy offers growth because of its increasing demand base and growing purchasing power of the Chinese young generation.